pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 12) Once logged in, click on **Resource groups** to view all of your resource groups in your subscription.
 You should have 3 RGs which you have created,**MC_rg-spoke_private-aks-xxxx_eastus**, **rg-hub** and **rg-spoke**

+> [!Note]
-> **_!
-Note:_** MC_rg-spoke_private-aks-xxxx_eastus is a resource group automatically created when deploying an AKS cluster.
+> MC_rg-spoke_private-aks-xxxx_eastus is a resource group automatically created when deploying an AKS cluster.
 It is used by Azure to manage resources for the cluster, this particular resource group is also known as Node group.

 ![Screenshot](images/resourcegroups.jpg)